apache/maven-site/content/markdown/guides/mini/guide-naming-conventions.md

 # Naming convention of Maven coordinates

-So that Maven can identify and utilise any artifact (e.g. a `.jar` file), this artifact must be identifiable through a unique combination of three identifiers.
+So that Maven can identify and utilise any artifact (e.g. a `.jar` file), every artifact must be identifiable through a unique combination of three identifiers.
 This combination is called the "[Maven coordinates][4]".
 Maven coordinates consist of a project group identifier named `groupId`, an artifact identifier named `artifactId`, and